sezanzeb/input-remapper/readme/development.md

 Automated tests
 ---------------

-You should be able to use your IDEs built in python unittest features to run tests.
+You should be able to use your IDE's built-in Python unittest features to run tests.
 But you can also run them from your console:

 ```bash